 While this is a classic and action movie-esque example of “extortion” as we know it, this is far from the only form of extortion.
 And extortion in real life is more common than you think.

-Our Pittsburgh extortion defense attorney from SMA Law Group warns that extortion is considered a serious crime in Pennsylvania, and prosecutors in our state jump at any opportunity to press extortion charges.
+Our Pittsburgh extortion defense attorney from SMT Legal warns that extortion is considered a serious crime in Pennsylvania, and prosecutors in our state jump at any opportunity to press extortion charges.
 Unfortunately, many times, innocent people end up wrongly prosecuted for and falsely accused of extortion, coercion, and blackmail, which are often viewed as synonyms but carry different legal definitions and penalties.

 Before we get to the meat and potatoes of mounting a legal defense to extortion charges in Pennsylvania, let us explain the differences between these three seemingly synonymous terms: extortion, coercion, and blackmail.